Nature Articles

 47. Prestigious AI meeting takes steps to Improve Ethics of research In this "News and view" article of 7 Januari 2021 Davide Castelvecchi argues: "For the first time, the organizers of NeurIPS required speakers the social impact of their work."

-48. Shedding squeezed light on darkmatter In this "News and view" article of 11 Februari 2021 Igor G. Irastorza. argues: "Hypothetical particles called axions could constitute dark matter - the unseen component of the Universe"
+48. Shedding squeezed light on darkmatter In this "News and view" article of 11 February 2021 Igor G. Irastorza. argues: "Hypothetical particles called axions could constitute dark matter - the unseen component of the Universe"

 49. The language machines In this "Article" of 3 March 2021 Matthew Hutson argues: A remarkable AI can write like humans — but with no understanding of what it’s saying.